What Did You Eat Yesterday?: Television drama & film

 A live-action television drama adaptation of What Did You Eat Yesterday? was announced in Morning magazine on January 23, 2019.
 That same day, TV Tokyo announced that the series would star Hidetoshi Nishijima as Shiro and Seiyō Uchino as Kenji, with Naoko Adachi as screenwriter and Kazuhito Nakae, Katsumi Nojiri, and Kenji Katagiri as directors.
 The series aired on TV Tokyo's Drama24 programming block from April 5, 2019 to June 28, 2019, with a 90-minute special aired on January 1, 2020.
 Overground Acoustic Underground performed the series' opening theme song "Kaerimichi" ("The Way Back Home"), while Friends performed the closing theme "i o you".

-On March 27, 2020, Toho announced that it would produce a live-action feature film sequel to the television drama.
-The original cast of the television drama will reprise their roles, while Nakae and Adachi will return as director and scriptwriter, respectively.
+On March 27, 2020, Toho announced that it would produce a live-action feature film sequel to the television drama, with the original cast of the television drama reprising their roles and Nakae and Adachi returning as director and scriptwriter, respectively.
 The film was released on November 3, 2021.
+A second season of the television drama was announced in May 2023, and ran from October to December 2023.